by Komal Desai

 It's not worth working at a company or with a team that you don't work well with.
 You spend more time with your colleagues than you do with anyone else, so make sure you enjoy spending time with them.
 You will be more energized, inspired, and excited to achieve your best and learn new things.
 For Steven, his work friends are some of his best friends.
 He's learned a lot from being with them and it has helped him be a better developer.
 When you're choosing a company to work for, make sure you investigate how much they invest in events to help employees create lasting bonds with each other.

 A huge thanks to Steven for coming out to speak to us!
 If you want to continually be in the room with mentors like Steven, we encourage you to consider applying to Make School.
-Our early action deadline is on November 18.
+Our regular decision deadline is on January 7.
 Apply now.